 by Jon R. Godsall.

-Jon Godsall's long-awaited biography of Richard Burton has just been published in the UK by Troubador.
-Burtoniana.org has a copy and on the first sampling it appears to be ground-breaking.
+Jon Godsall's long-awaited biography of Richard Burton was published in the UK in 2008, by Troubador.
 Godsall has checked facts where others have repeated stories, and he has read his material intelligently, alive to Burton's gift for self-invention.